dakshshah96/awesome-startup-credits/README.md

 ### Bug Tracking

 - [Instabug for Startups](https://instabug.com/startups) - Over 25,000 innovative mobile teams rely on Instabug's Real-Time Contextual Insights to build better apps and we want to support yours as well.
 Eligible startups can receive a discount on all our plans.
+- [Zenduty for Startups](https://www.zenduty.com/early-stage-startup-program/) - Zenduty is a novel incident management platform providing end-to-end incident alerting, on-call management and response orchestration, giving teams greater control and automation over the incident management lifecycle.
+Leverage credits worth $3000 to ensure your team can prioritize uptime effortlessly and effectively.

 ### Business Suites